Run dynamic application security testing (DAST) on Polaris

 Warning: If Perform Active Attacks is selected, fAST Dynamic will simulate real-world attacks by sending various inputs and then observing the application's behavior.
 These attacks can degrade the application, and expose sensitive data.
 Remember that fAST Dynamic is not designed or intended for scanning public (production) APIs, applications, and websites.

-13. Click Save.
+1. Click Save.

 Create a DAST project for an API target

-1. Go to Portfolio on the left sidebar.
+1. Select Portfolio on the left sidebar.

 2. Select an application with a DAST subscription.

-3. Select + Create > New Project(s).
+3. On the Projects tab, select + Create > New Project(s).

 4. Under Project Type, select DAST.